aimat-lab/opXRD-paper/README.md

 ## Software

-The template was developed on a Mac with the MacTeX-2021 distribution.
+The template was developed on a Mac running macOS Ventura 13.2 with the MacTeX-2021 distribution.
 Hopefully, it should also work on other machines and with more recent distributions.

 ## License